jflorian/doubledog-koji/README.md

 Apache's httpd.
 It also manages Koji's skeleton file system.
 The Koji Hub may be run on the same host as the Koji Web, but that's not required.

-#####  `client_ca_cert_content`, `client_ca_cert_source`
-Literal string or Puppet source URI providing the CA certificate which signed the client certificates that wish to connect to this Koji Hub.
-This must be in PEM format and include all intermediate CA certificates, sorted and concatenated from the leaf CA to the root CA.

 ##### `db_host`
 Name of host that provides the Koji database.